wfjvdham/python-course/03_functions/MAKEME.md

 1. What if you add one more vehicle to the list, can you have that added to the advertisement without changing the code of the previous question?
 1. Create a function that increases a number with 10.
 Use this function in a program and print the result.
 1. Create a function that adds the element `[10]` to a list.
 Use this function in a program and print the result.
+1. Write a function that receives a country as an argument and prints the capital if present in the dictionary.
+Otherwise it prints 'No info available'

 # Kwargs